chenjunqian/goframedocs/docs/core-component/orm/chain-opts/query/subquery.md

-# ORM Query - Subquery Features
+# ORM Chain Operation - Query - Subquery Features

 The ORM component currently supports three common types of subquery syntax: `Where` subquery, `Having` subquery, and `From` subquery.